Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: How well do English-centric and Japanese-centric LMs handle ?

-\textbf{Tolerance Match} allows a deviation of $\pm$3 years.
-For \wareki, this is defined as: $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(E_i = \hat{E}_i \land |x_i - \hat{x}_i| \leq 3)$ meaning that the prediction must be in the same era and within a 3-year range.
-In the Gregorian setting, we convert the predicted and target year into \wareki values $(E, x)$ and then apply the tolerance match condition.

-\paragraph{Results.} \cref{fig:human_recall} compares the accuracy of birth year recall in Gregorian (x-axis) versus Japanese calendar years (y-axis).
-The results show a clear bias towards the Gregorian calendar, indicating that both Japanese- and English-centric LMs mainly store birth years in the Gregorian format.
-While English-centric LMs perform poorly on \wareki recall, Japanese-centric LMs show reasonable ability in both formats, though they still do better with the Gregorian calendar overall.
+\paragraph{Results.} \cref{fig:human_recall} compares the accuracy of \textsc{BirthYearRecall} in Gregorian (x-axis) versus Japanese calendar years (y-axis).
+The results indicate that all models exhibit a clear bias toward the Gregorian calendar, indicating that even Japanese-centric LMs mainly store birth years in the Gregorian format.
+While English-centric LMs perform poorly on \wareki recall, Japanese-centric and frontier LMs show reasonable ability, though they still do better with the Gregorian calendar overall.

-For all Japanese LMs, the Tolerance Match rate for \wareki recall is more than three times higher than the Full Match rate.
-This suggests that models may either retrieve era-based years with some inaccuracy or rely on internal Gregorian-to-Japanese conversions that result in small shifts.